Kememah Quietly Confident Earning Front Row Starting Spot for the Nationals

 By T.J.
 Buffenbarger

-After the points were tallied from two nights of preliminaries at the Knoxville Nationals Chad Kemenah rest of Rob and Rita Hunter’s race team earned the outside front row starting position for the Knoxville Nationals.
+After the points were tallied from two nights of preliminaries at the Knoxville Nationals Chad Kemenah of Rob and Rita Hunter’s race team, earned the outside front row starting position for the Knoxville Nationals.
 Instead of celebrating their accomplishment Kemenah along with his brother/crew chief and other team members were pulling into Wal Mart parking lot car wash to wait in line with other race teams that competed on Thursday.

-While a lot of top name drivers are taking in Knoxville night life or resting in their motor homes Kemenah is with his brother, car owner, and the rest of the team to their their car cleaned up before going to bed.
+While a lot of top name drivers are taking in Knoxville night life or resting in their motor homes, Kemenah is with his brother, car owner, and the rest of the team getting their car cleaned up before going to bed.
 Not exactly the way most would think a team would celebrate earning a front row starting spot for the biggest event in all of sprint car racing, but Kemenah wouldn’t have it any other way.

 “What we have is really good stuff.
 This is the way we choose to do it.
 Like my wife said, even if that situation arose I’m not the guy that can sit back and watch.”